MTB BANK

 MTB BANK (МТБ БАНК) is a commercial bank in Ukraine, which was founded on November 5, 1993 as the open joint stock company Marfin Bank.
 Since June 2017, the bank has been managed by board chairman Yuriy Kralov and supervisory board chairman Igor Zgurov.

 The bank was rebranded and was renamed as public joint stock company MTB BANK in 2017.
-License of the National Bank of Ukraine No.66 dated 19 March 2018.
-The authorized capital of MTB BANK PJSC is ₴635 million.
-MTB BANK is the authorized bank of the Pension Fund of Ukraine.
-MTB BANK has its headquarters in Odesa, in southern Ukraine.

 License of the National Bank of Ukraine No.66 dated 19 March 2018.
 The equity of MTB BANK PJSC is ₴953 million.
 The assets of MTB BANK are ₴18,34 billion.

 MTB BANK is the authorized bank of the Pension Fund of Ukraine.